doyouevendata/doyouevendata.github.io/_posts/2017-03-27-dynamically-generated-graphs.md

   })
 ```

 <p align="justify">Are you ready to see the final result?
-Put your mouose pointer over the graph!</p>
+Put your mouse pointer over the graph!</p>

 <iframe src="https://ymra.shinyapps.io/online/" style="width:100%; height:1000px;"></iframe>